hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ![Fly View - Video](images/fly_view_main_video.png) \

-The main sections of the fly view are:
+The main sections of the _Fly View_ are:

 <!-- TBD - finish this list on main sections -->